 Know the Devil by His Name ~ A Short Story by Allen Kopp

-Birds twittered over my head in the trees.
-A small brown fox came out from behind a tree and watched me pass.
-I heard a dog barking faintly, a long way off, but I never did see a dog or any living soul the dog might have been attached to.
+The sun shone and a pleasant breeze cooled my face.
+Birds sang in the trees over my head.
+A little fox came out from behind a rock and watched me pass, but when I turned my head and looked directly at him, he was gone.
+I heard a dog barking faintly a long way off, but I didn’t see a dog or any person a dog might belong to.

-Until I heard the sound of a wagon coming along behind me on the road.
-I heard it long before I saw it.
-When I finally turned around and looked over my shoulder, I saw a man in a devil costume driving a small, neat wagon pulled by one handsome brown horse.
-I stopped and turned toward him and he pulled up beside me.
+Then I heard a wagon coming up behind me.
+I turned and looked over my right shoulder and there was a man in a devil costume driving a small, neat wagon pulled by one handsome brown horse.
+The man stopped the wagon and pulled up beside me.

-Not knowing what to say, I just pointed in the direction in which I had been walking.
+Having temporarily lost the ability to speak, I pointed in the direction from which I had come.

 “Do you have any water?”
 I asked.